Frequently Asked Questions

 Where do I park my car?

-All of our races are conveniently located within a short walk from parking lots.
-We ensure that you don’t have to pay to park for the majority of our races, but we do encourage car-pooling, which allows us to be better stewards of the lands we’re using and ensures that there is enough parking for everyone.
+All races are conveniently located within a short walk from parking lots.
+We ensure that you don’t have to pay to park for the majority of our races, but please car pool if you can!

 What if I can’t make it to a race I signed up for?